google sheets

 Jump to

 Separating names in Google Sheets can streamline data organization and improve readability.
-The SPLIT function allows you to break full names into first and last names easily.
-This can be particularly useful for large datasets.
+The process often requires using specific functions and following multiple steps, which can be time-consuming.

 How to Separate Names in Google Sheets